nonzzz/nonzzz/README.md

 - A  Web front-end developer & Open Source enthusiast.
 - 🌈 Be strong by myself
 - 💬 You can ask me JavaScript questions,and My projecet on [here](mailto:812137533@qq.com)
-- 💻 Currently i work at a sad place , When can I find a good place to work
 - ...
 More wait

 ### Open Source Project